stitchdata/docs/_troubleshooting/data-discrepancies/data-discrepancy-troubleshooting-guide.md

         </div>
         <div id="collapseTimezoneVariation" class="panel-collapse collapse noCrossRef">
             <div class="panel-body">
-                <p>Keep in mind that your data warehouse may handle timestamp data in a specific way, even if your data source is configured to report in a specific timezone.</p>
+                <p>Keep in mind that your destination may handle timestamp data in a specific way, even if your data source is configured to report in a specific timezone.</p>

                 <p>Consider this timestamp as an example: <code>2017-08-14 11:24:02 GMT-0400 (EDT)</code></p>

-                <p>Below is an explanation and example of how each data warehouse will store this same data point.</p>
+                <p>Below is an explanation and example of how each destination will store this same data point.</p>

                 <table>
                     <tr>